JayaswalPrateek/MyCSnotesForME/Cpp.md

 		    return 0;
 		}
 		```
-		- Here the data type of T is decided dynamically
+		- here the data type of T is decided dynamically
 		- T can also be an object
 		- data types of both a and b should be same here
 			- if we pass an int and double then we get an error